 How does a case for support differ from a grant proposal?

-Grant proposals are transactional, project-specific requests constrained by strict funder guidelines, whereas a Case for Support is a visionary, holistic document.
-A Case is donor-driven and emotional, designed specifically to secure unrestricted major gifts and fund entire capital campaigns rather than isolated programs.
+Grant proposals are transactional, project-specific requests constrained by strict funder guidelines, whereas a case for support is a visionary, holistic document.
+A case is donor-driven and emotional, designed to secure unrestricted major gifts and fund entire capital campaigns rather than isolated programmes.

 What are the 5 P’s of philanthropy?